ps-pankaj/National-Park-API-Project/README.md

-This is an API based project build on ASP.NET Core using C#.
+This is an API based project build on ASP.NET Core using C#.<br>
+Concept used : DTO , JWT.